 About Jack

-Olsen was described as "the dean of true crime authors" by the Washington Post and the New York Daily News and "the master of true crime" by the Detroit Free Press and Newsday.
+The Washington Post and the New York Daily News named him "the dean of true crime authors."
 Publishers Weekly called him "the best true crime writer around."
-His studies of crime are required reading in university criminology courses and have been cited in the New York Times Notable Books of the Year.
-In a page-one review, the Times described his work as "a genuine contribution to criminology and journalism alike."
+His work has been cited in the New York Times Notable Books of the Year, required reading in university criminology courses, and praised by the Times in a page-one review as "a genuine contribution to criminology and journalism alike."

 Remembering Jack